Child Support and Custody FAQs

 Once the Court receives your emergency motion, a judge will review the pleading and decide whether it is necessary to hold a hearing by phone.
 Both parents will be contacted if the Court decides to hold an emergency hearing.

 Yes.
 Attorneys with the Family Law Assistance Network ("FLAN") (a joint project of the D.C.
 Bar Pro Bono Center, Legal Aid, and the D.C.
-Affordable Law Firm) may be able to represent parents (by phone) at emergency custody hearings.
+Affordable Law Firm) may be able to represent parents at emergency custody hearings.
 Parents can apply for assistance by calling (202) 844-5428.

 If you suspect abuse or neglect, you can contact the Child and Family Services Agency (CFSA) at (202) 442-6100, or make a report of child abuse to their 24-hour hotline at (202) 671-7233.